 Jennifer Streeter has performed throughout the United States and Europe with ensembles such as the North Carolina, Indianapolis and Seattle Baroque Orchestras, Piedmont Baroque, Ensemble 415, and the Monte Carlo Philharmonic Orchestra.
 She has been featured at the Bloomington, Magnolia Baroque and Amherst Early Music Festivals.
 She holds masters’ degrees in recorder and harpsichord from the Early Music Institute at Indiana University, studying with Eva Legêne and Elisabeth Wright.
 Originally from Europe, she now calls Cary, North Carolina home where she is a freelance musician and body therapist.

-William Thauer, baroque oboe and recorder.
-Praised by the Boston Globe for his “elegant oboe playing,” William Thauer performs with the North Carolina Baroque Orchestra, NCBO Chamber Players, Mallarmé Chamber Players, Raleigh Bach Soloists, and Dallas Bach Society, and is principal/solo oboe for the Bach Cantata Series at Duke Chapel.
-He has been a guest performer with the Houston Bach Society, Washington Bach Consort, Bach Society of Charleston, Bach Vespers at Holy Trinity (NY), Grand Harmonie (MA), and Denton Bach Players (TX).
+William Thauer, baroque oboes and recorders.
+Praised by the Boston Globe for his “elegant oboe playing,” William Thauer performs with the North Carolina Baroque Orchestra, NCBO Chamber Players, Mallarmé Chamber Players, and Raleigh Bach Soloists.
+He has been a featured soloist on the Bach Series at Duke Chapel, a longstanding member of the Dallas Bach Society, and a guest performer with the Houston Bach Society, Washington Bach Consort, Magnolia Baroque, Charlotte Bach Akademie, Bach Society of Charleston, Bach Vespers at Holy Trinity (NY), Grand Harmonie (MA), and Denton Bach Players (TX).
 Prior to moving to North Carolina, he performed frequently with The Handel and Haydn Society, Boston Baroque, Concert Royal, and l’Orchestre Baroque de Montréal.
 He has recorded for the Atma, Reunion Studios, and Virtuosi labels, and has written articles on oboes and their repertoire for recordings on the German label, Ars Produktion.

 Stephanie Vial, cellist, performs regularly on both period and modern instruments.
 As a chamber musician and soloist, she has performed with many of the country’s leading period instrument ensembles.
 She has recorded for the Dorian Label, Naxos, Hungaroton, and Centaur Records.
 She is the co-director of the Washington DC based period instrument ensemble The Vivaldi Project and the Modern Early Music Institute, which teaches performance practices to professional string players using modern instruments.
 A sought after lecturer and teacher, Vial has taught at Duke and Cornell Universities, and is a regular guest teacher at the Curtis Institute of Music.
 Vial holds a D.M.A. in 18th-century performance practice from Cornell University.
 Her book, The Art of Musical Phrasing in the Eighteenth Century: Punctuating the Classical “Period,” was published in 2008 by the University of Rochester Press’ Eastman Studies in Music Series.
 She is currently an adjunct faculty member at the University of North Carolina at Chapel Hill.